 Winter weather can be unpredictable and hazardous.
 Preparation and a few safety precautions can make your trip a more enjoyable one.
-Trails are not patrolled so travel in a group.
-Carry adequate touring supplies and register at the park office if you are planning an extended trip.
+Trails are not patrolled so travel in a group, carry adequate touring supplies and register at the park office if you are planning an extended trip.

-- Within the group carry a repair kit: emergency ski tip, pliers, cork, wire, a knife, screwdriver, a flashlight, waterproof matches and a first aid kit. - High energy foods such as chocolate, peanuts and dried fruit provide a worthwhile trail snack.
+- Cross-country skiers should carry a repair kit: emergency ski tip. pliers, wire, knife, screwdriver, flashlight, waterproof matches and a first aid kit. - Each snowmobiler should carry a basic tool kit: spark plug, plug wrench, electrician's tape, drive and fan belts, light bulbs, knife, flashlight, owner's manual, rope and first aid kit.
+Include other items depending on your length of trip. - High energy foods such as chocolate, peanuts and dried fruit provide a worthwhile trail snack.
 Replacing lost body fluid is also important.
 Carry a non-alcoholic beverage. - Cold?
-Keep your head covered and layer your clothing.
-In extreme cold, wear wool socks pulled over your ski boots. - Guard against and be able to treat signs of hypothermia and - A fragile mantle of snow may camouflage thin ice or open water.
+Keep your head covered and laver your clothing.
+In extreme cold, cross-country skiers should wear wool socks pulled over ski - Guard against and be able to treat signs of hypothermia and frostbite. - A fragile mantle of snow may camouflage thin ice or open water.
 Don't take chances, avoid crossing ice.